 Food is one part of the health equation, but it is only one part.
 Wellness is about more than diet and exercise.
-It’s about our daily patterns and activities.
+It’s about our daily patterns and activities and thought processes.
 It’s about exposure to toxins and chemicals.
 It’s about education, and awareness.
 It’s about our priorities.

-WELLNESS & EQUALITY is a progressive health blog.
+WELLNESS & EQUALITY is an evidence-based holistic health blog.
 Health, at it’s core, is simple.
-Our modern world, however, is complex; simple, natural living has become nearly impossible without thoughtful effort.
+Our modern world, however, is complex.
+Simple, natural living has become nearly impossible without thoughtful effort.
 The goals of this blog are to bring awareness to contemporary health concerns, including health-related inequalities, and to encourage a conversation about how we can alter the fate of millions of Americans — including ourselves.